Azure/azure-sdk-for-net/sdk/videoanalyzer/Azure.Media.VideoAnalyzer.Edge/README.md

 var setPipelineTopResponse = await _serviceClient.InvokeDeviceMethodAsync(_deviceId, _moduleId, directMethod);
 ```

-To try different media graph topologies with the SDK, please see the official [Samples][samples].
+To try different pipeline topologies with the SDK, please see the official [Samples][samples].

 ## Troubleshooting